 Friends University is a private, non-denominational Christian institution in Wichita, KS, affiliated with the Society of Friends (Quakers).
-Like many colleges and universities in their class – small, Christian, liberal arts – Friends University has discovered how to extend their reach by offering online degrees.
-Friends offers numerous online business degrees, including a Master of Business Administration with a concentration in Supply Chain Management.
-Friends’ program can be completed in 3 or 4 semesters while continuing to work full-time, and prepares graduates for positions across the business world.
+Like many colleges and universities in their class – small, Christian, liberal arts – Friends University has discovered how to extend its reach by offering online degrees.
+Friends offer numerous online business degrees, including a Master of Business Administration with a concentration in Supply Chain Management.
+Friends’ program can be completed in 3 or 4 semesters while continuing to work full-time and prepares graduates for positions across the business world.
 Prior life or professional experience could even be used for two courses’ worth of credit, reducing the overall cost even more than the low $462 per credit.

 Georgia College and State University

-Georgia College and State University has been offering degrees in Logistics and Supply Chain Management longer than any other institution in Georgia, for over 40 years.
-GCSU’s online Master of Logistics and Supply Chain Management degree is only 30 credit hours, and can be completed in only a year and a half working full time.
+Georgia College and State University have been offering degrees in Logistics and Supply Chain Management longer than any other institution in Georgia, for over 40 years.
+GCSU’s online Master of Logistics and Supply Chain Management degree is only 30 credit hours and can be completed in only a year and a half working full time.
 This cohort-format program sends students together through the program in a group, allowing students to form working relationships and help one another through the process more like an on-campus program.
 For only $467 per credit, it’s a bargain for starting a long-term career.

-Bellevue University was founded in 1966 as an adult-education college, and that dedication has remained throughout its history, until Bellevue has today become a well-known provider of online degrees for working adult and other non-traditional students.
+Bellevue University was founded in 1966 as an adult-education college, and that dedication has remained throughout its history until Bellevue has today become a well-known provider of online degrees for working adults and other non-traditional students.
 For only $525 per credit, Bellevue University offers a Master of Science in Acquisitions and Contract Management (a variation on Supply Chain Management) in its U.S. News & World Report-acclaimed online format.

 University of Nebraska - Lincoln

-The University of Nebraska is a U.S. News & World Report top 100 national university, rated even higher for their online degree programs.
+The University of Nebraska is a U.S. News & World Report Top 100 national university, rated even higher for their online degree programs.
 UN’s Online Worldwide offers a 48-credit hour Master of Business Administration with a concentration in Supply Chain Management.
 As an MBA rather than MS, Nebraska’s online program will provide more of a grounding in business strategy and theory, giving graduates an overall understanding of business and economics beyond their own profession.
 But you don’t need a business degree to know that Nebraska’s $531 per credit is a deal.